• Home

 14. Mornings Feel Calmer

-Less rushing, more intention.
-Coffee actually gets enjoyed instead of reheated three times (hi, it’s me).
+Less rushing and more intention mean I actually enjoy my coffee instead of reheating it three times (hi, it’s me).

 15. Trends Stop Mattering

+They don't care about trends.
 They are not chasing trends.
-They are not impressed by trends.
-They are living their lives.
+They are simply living their lives.

 16. You Listen More, React Less

-It makes conversations feel calmer, deeper, and more meaningful.
+It makes the conversation feel calmer, more profound, and more significant.

 17. You Know When to Rest